rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

 #### The `VectorNumeric` protocol

-After we make `Arithmetic` suitable for machine learning use cases, we can then define a protocol that generalizes vectors.
-A vector space is a ring without a multiplicative identity.
+After we make `Arithmetic` suitable for machine learning use cases, we can define a protocol that generalizes vectors.
+Mathematically, a vector space is a rng -- a ring without a multiplicative identity.
+We represent vector spaces through the `VectorNumeric` protocol as follows. `ScalarElement` is the type of the elements of this vector space -- the field which the vector space is over.
+`Dimensionality` is the dimensionality of this vector space, which is customizable.
+The initializer takes a value of the `ScalarElement` type and a `Dimensionality` and returns a vector of the specified dimensionality.

 ```swift
 /// A type that represents an unranked vector space.
 Values of this type are